 In hindsight, it would have been better to double my prices and employ more suitable staff to match the potential ‘value’ of my services to the client as better results were obtained.

 So What Advice Would I Give My Younger Self?

 In hindsight, I was far too idealistic: trusting what people said and assuming they thought just like me – unless I heard something to the contrary.

 This can relate to partners, clients and staff.

 Silence or lack of complaint doesn’t mean all is well!
 The big tip here is to ask and double-check – do not assume anything.

 My advice to my younger self and anyone in business is to consistently challenge your assumptions about clients, staff, suppliers or partners while keeping a positive approach.

 As a business owner, if you are brave enough to sack your worst client, it will give you and your staff time for clients that deserve it most.
 Something I am still learning!

-Charles is the owner and CEO of White Chalk Road, and one of the first professionals in Australia to truly specialise in SEO and online marketing.
+Charles is the CEO and Founder of White Chalk Road.
+He is one of the first professionals in Australia to truly specialise in SEO and online marketing.
 Prior to setting up WCR in 1999, Charles was an independent consultant to local government and the WA racing industry in relation to IT, web design and the Internet.